LEAD Summer CampThree exciting weeks to choose from each summer!

 LEAD is an experience you won’t want to miss!

-Thousands of young people have come to Great Lakes Christian College in Lansing from throughout Michigan, across America and even Canada, Mexico, England and Israel to be a part of this unique leadership training experience.
+Thousands of young people have come to LEAD from throughout Michigan, across America and even Canada, Mexico, England and Israel to be a part of this unique leadership training experience.

 Both Legislative Experiences include SSI’s foundational curriculum, taught by trained instructors.
 They cover topics such as Laying a Biblical Foundation, Ambassadors for Christ, Christian Citizenship, Worldviews in Action, Science and the Bible, and Debate and Communication.